ANGLICANSIM

 Prioritizing Unity

-Jesus said our love for one another would show the world that we belong to Him (John 13:35), and that our unity with one another would show the world that He really is who He said He is (John 17:23).
+Jesus said our love for one another would show the world that we belong to Him (John 13:35), and our unity with one another would show the world that He really is who He said He is (John 17:23).

 Sometimes Scripture does not speak clearly to certain topics we may care about deeply.
 Therefore, we live by this godly wisdom: “In essentials unity, in non-essentials liberty, in all things charity.”
 In a world racked by division, a part of the Church’s witness to the goodness and reality of Jesus is to be a place where people can disagree well, with curiosity and a good-faith desire to learn from one another.
 We welcome a diversity of opinion on unclear, secondary matters.
 We adopt a posture of generosity and humility.
 We prioritize mutual understanding where non-essential beliefs vary.
 Many times, the ‘next step’ of growth God is inviting each of us into does not fully reside within one viewpoint as opposed to another, but actually in the interactive tension and conversation between viewpoints.
 We therefore actively practice staying in the room with difference, seeking fruitful dialogue rooted in a shared commitment to what God has clearly revealed in Scripture.